antimof/UxPlay/README.md

 3. "**plugins-good**" (for v4l2 hardware h264 decoding)
 4. "**plugins-bad**" (for h264 decoding).

-Plugins that may also be needed include "**gl**" for OpenGL support (this provides the "-vs glimagesink" videosink, which can be very useful in many systems, and should always be used when using h264 decoding by a NVIDIA GPU),  "**gtk3**" (which provides the "-vs gtksink" videosink), and "**x**" for X11 support, although these may  already be installed; "**vaapi**" is needed for hardware-accelerated h264 video decoding by Intel
+**Debian-based distributions split some of the plugin packages into smaller pieces:** some that may also be needed include "**gl**" for OpenGL support (this provides the "-vs glimagesink" videosink, which can be very useful in many systems (including Raspberry Pi),  and should always be used when using h264/h265 decoding by a NVIDIA GPU),  "**gtk3**" (which provides the "-vs gtksink" videosink), and "**x**" for X11 support, although these may  already be installed; "**vaapi**" is needed for hardware-accelerated h264 video decoding by Intel